-Are Colleagues Resisting Your Measurement Approaches?July 11, 2017 by Stacey Barr
+Are Colleagues Resisting Your Measurement Approaches?by Stacey Barr

 If we try to introduce our colleagues to a better approach to measurement, but without the right preparation, it will backfire.

 Recent conversations with PuMP users at our PuMP Community Day made it clear that a big reason we fail when we introduce a new measurement methodology is that we start with ‘how’.

 We dump our colleagues straight into one of the methodology’s techniques.
 For PuMP, this is often the Measurability Tests (to make our goals easier to measure) or Measure Design (to create the measures for the goals).

 Starting with ‘how’ is a mistake.

 It’s a mistake because we are starting with a different mindset to our colleagues.
 We are ready to try new techniques, because we understand how they’ll help.
 But our colleagues will sabotage the process, because their old mindsets about measurement will keep getting in the way.

 We’ve already taken the journey that’s made us ready to start the new methodology:

 - Ignorance: feeling the struggle of measurement, and blindly accepting it

 - Awareness: seeing those struggles, and realising they are common for everyone